Cherreads

 After the house finally quieted down and the guests departed, Darius rolled up his sleeves.
 "Alright, kid.
 The women are resting.
 That means it's just you and me to make dinner and brew some recovery soup."

-Back in the kitchen, the afternoon's panic slowly dissolved into the quiet, rhythmic chopping of vegetables.
+Back in the kitchen, the afternoon's panic slowly dissolved into the rhythmic chopping of vegetables.
 That night, when Ravon finally lay in his bed, the house was silent save for the occasional, distant hum of the forest.
 He closed his eyes.
 His dreams were filled not with monsters, but with bright emerald eyes.

 One Year Later